Mango Salsa for Fish Tacos

 mixed mango salsa in bowl

-You don’t need a lot of ingredients for Mango Salsa, but they should be fresh!
+Mango Salsa uses simple ingredients, but they should be fresh!
 Here’s what you’ll need:

 • Ripe Mango – Use two ripe and sweet mangos!
 Peel and dice into bite sized pieces.

-• Red Bell Pepper – red bell peppers are sweeter than yellow or green and provide great color.
+• Red Bell Pepper – Red bell peppers are sweeter than yellow or green and provide great color.
+If you only have a yellow or green bell pepper, feel free to use it.

-• Green Onions – this is used for subtle oniony flavor.
+• Green Onions – Used for subtle oniony flavor.

-• Cilantro – for garnish and for taste.
+• Fresh Cilantro – For garnish and for taste.
 If you hate the taste of cilantro just leave it out.

 Variations